 The conference dinner will be one to be remembered – how could we pass up the opportunity of taking you to MONA?
 Enjoy the boat ride up the river Derwent, a private tour of the museum, and some of the best food and wine we have on offer.
 With some of the freshest produce and best cool-climate wines in the world, we invite you to ‘taste Tasmania’ at any one of our social events.

-Hobart in springtime is just delightful (but be prepared for four seasons in one day!) and we hope you can take the opportunity to breathe in some of our fresh air, unplug, and see a bit of our beautiful state either before or after the meeting.
+Hobart in summer is just delightful and we hope you can take the opportunity to breathe in some of our fresh air, unplug, and see a bit of our beautiful state either before or after the meeting.
 Why not pay homage to Greta Thunberg and bring the kids, your bike and the car across on the Spirit of Tasmania?

 The Hotel Grand Chancellor is perfectly positioned to explore historic Salamanca and the waterfront on foot, with access to many great restaurants and bars.
 You can visit one of Australia’s largest and most vibrant outdoor markets at Salamanca on Saturday.
 If you’re seeking more adventure, take one of the acclaimed Yellow Boat wilderness tours off the Tasman Peninsula or Bruny Island where you may spot a migrating whale or two, or ride a bike from the top of Kunanyi to the city below (or up and down if you really want a challenge!).